Intera/jquery.contenttitle/readme.md

 - If content empty - reset to title
 - If content not empty - leave it untouched
-- If content is title, On focus - empty the field
+- If content is title, on focus - empty the field

 Additional features:
 - Setup multiple elements at once